Frozen-Games/fro-mainnet-setup/README.md

 - `validators` - list of initial validator set (make sure that you have the same list in docker compose file)
 - `systemTreasury` - address of system treasury that accumulates 1/16 of rewards (might be governance)
 - `consensusParams` - parameters for the consensus and staking
-  - `activeValidatorsLength` - suggested values are (3k+1, where k is honest validators, even better): 7, 13, 19, 25, 31...
+  - `activeValidatorsLength` - total amount of active validators (suggested values are 3k+1, where k is honest validators, even better, for example 7, 13, 19, 25, 31...)
   - `epochBlockInterval` - better to use 1 day epoch (86400/3=28800, where 3s is block time)
   - `misdemeanorThreshold` - after missing this amount of blocks per day validator losses all daily rewards (penalty)
   - `felonyThreshold` - after missing this amount of blocks per day validator goes in jail for N epochs